Introduction to MySQL

 This is MySQL tutorial.
 It covers the MySQL database, various mysql command line tools and the SQL language covered by the database engine.
 It is an introductory tutorial for the beginners.

 MySQL is a leading open source database management system.
 It is a multi-user, multithreaded database management system.
 MySQL is especially popular on the web.
 It is one of the parts of the very popular LAMP platform.
 Linux, Apache, MySQL and PHP.
 MySQL database is available on most important OS platforms.
 It runs on BSD Unix, Linux, Windows or Mac.
 Wikipedia, YouTube, Facebook use MySQL.
 These sites manage millions of queries each day.
 MySQL comes in two versions: MySQL server system and MySQL embedded system.
 The MySQL server software and the client libraries are dual-licensed: GPL version 2 and proprietary license.

-The development of MySQL begun in 1994 by a Swedish company MySQL AB.
+The development of MySQL began in 1994 by a Swedish company MySQL AB.
 Sun Microsystems acquired MySQL AB in 2008.
 Sun was bought by Oracle in 2010.

 MySQL, PostgreSQL, Firebird, SQLite, Derby, and HSQLDB are the most well known open source database systems.